adam-ballinger/byte-packet/README.md

 ## Overview

 `byte-packet` is a lightweight utility module designed for generating, manipulating, and validating packets of data with cryptographic security in Node.js or the browser.
-It integrates payload generation, checksum calculation, and flexible byte array handling.
+It integrates random payload generation, checksum calculation, checksum validation, and more.
 Emphasis on performance, minimalism, and ease of integration.

 ## Features

-- **Cryptographically Secure Random Payloads:** Generate secure random data for cryptographic purposes.
+- **Cryptographically Secure Random Payloads:** Generate secure random data with randomness that meets cryptographic standards.
-- **Checksum Calculation and Validation:** Ensure data integrity with easy-to-use checksum utilities.
+- **Checksum Calculation and Validation:** Create data packets with easy-to-use checksum utilities.
-- **Flexible Byte Packet Management:** Split, combine, and manage byte arrays with custom headers, payload sizes, and checksum sizes.
+- **Flexible Byte Packet Management:** Split, combine, and manage byte arrays packets with custom metadata flags, payload sizes, and checksum sizes.
-- **Base58 Encoding/Decoding:** Encode and decode data using Base58 and others.
+- **Encoding/Decoding:** Encode and decode data using Base58 and others.

 ## Installation